-Maintaining an 8-10 second following distance from the vehicle in front of you will allow adequate space and time to make decisions and/or take evasive action.
+Maintaining an 8-10 second following distance from the vehicle in front will allow adequate space and time for drivers to make decisions and/or take evasive action.

-We discussed the value of looking as far ahead as possible, but this is not practical when you are following another vehicle too closely.
-Your attention is always drawn to and fixed on the vehicle directly in front because we instinctively know that if they brake suddenly, we will not be able to slow our larger vehicle in time to prevent an incident.
+When drivers follow another vehicle too closely their attention is always drawn to and fixed on the vehicle directly in front.
+We instinctively know that if they brake suddenly, they will not be able to slow their larger vehicles in time to prevent an incident.

-Maintaining the space in front of your vehicle will decrease the chances of an on-road incident and as a result help to decrease the stresses associated with driving commercial motor vehicles.
+Maintaining the space in front of a vehicle will decrease the chances of an on-road incident and as a result help decrease the stresses associated with driving commercial motor vehicles.

-Some cyclists may be intimidated by the size and weight of Ready Mix trucks.
+Some cyclists may be intimidated by the size and weight of commercial motor vehicles.
 When sharing space with them on a roadway, be sure to leave them as much space as possible.
 They can stop quickly, therefore an adequate following distance is a must!
 If you plan to pass the cyclist, ensure that your path is wide so that they will not be affected by the wind forces generated by your vehicle.